kylehwelch/Shell.Console-Lab/README.md

 ## Instructions

 - Open up a terminal (Applications->Utilities->Terminal)
+done
-- Find out what directory you're in using `pwd`
+- Find out what directory you're in using `pwd` done
 - You know where you are, but not what's around you.
-Take a look around with `ls`
+Take a look around with `ls` done
 - You probably started in your home directory, but just in case, tell the terminal to move to your home directory with `cd ~`.
-Use `pwd` again to confirm.
+Use `pwd` again to confirm. done
 - Change into your Dev directory with `cd Dev`.
-If you don't have one you should create one (see above)
+If you don't have one you should create one (see above) done
 -  Now let's try printing the contents of a file.
 First we need to create the file.
 One quick way to do that is with the command `echo "Hello Terminal" >myFile.txt`.
-We'll explain this command in greater detail in the next lab.
+We'll explain this command in greater detail in the next lab. done
--  Use `ls` to list the contents of your directory after running that command to see what changed.
+-  Use `ls` to list the contents of your directory after running that command to see what changed. done
--  Now show the contents of that new file using the `cat` command.
+-  Now show the contents of that new file using the `cat` command. done
--  You can use `cat` to print the contents of multiple files; Create another file the same way you created myFile.txt and then print them both together (eg: `cat myFile.txt myFile2.txt`)
+-  You can use `cat` to print the contents of multiple files; Create another file the same way you created myFile.txt and then print them both together (eg: `cat myFile.txt myFile2.txt`) done
 -  Using `cat` is fine for small files, or when you just want to print the entire contents of a file, but if you want to read through a large file it's not great.
-Try using cat on the file `/etc/bashrc_Apple_Terminal`
+Try using cat on the file `/etc/bashrc_Apple_Terminal` it is done
 -  That file's a bit big for `cat`; try viewing it again with `less`.
 You can move around in `less` using ENTER, SPACE, and your arrow keys.
-To exit less, press the letter `q`. (note that if this is the first time you've used the terminal, your .bash_history file may still be very small)
+To exit less, press the letter `q`. (note that if this is the first time you've used the terminal, your .bash_history file may still be very small) done
 -  The last command for you to try out is `grep`.
 You can use this to search for a pattern in a file or other body of text.
 Try using it on that first file you created like this: `grep Hello myFile.txt`.
 Notice that the result is the whole line where the text you searched for occurs.
-What happens if you use grep to search for something that isn't in the file?
+What happens if you use grep to search for something that isn't in the file? nothing! it just gives a new blank line

 # Part 2